Hi, I’m Dr. Jasmine

 Grounded in identity.
 Guided by purpose.
 Built for community.

-I am the founder and clinical director of Welkin Wellness, a practice dedicated to supporting individuals, couples, and families through life's more complicated chapters with care that is grounded, compassionate, and culturally responsive.
-Building Welkin wasn't just a professional decision.
-It was a personal one, rooted in a deep belief that healing should reflect the fullness of who you are.
+I'm the founder and clinical director of Welkin Wellness, a practice supporting individuals, couples, and families through life's harder chapters with care that's grounded, compassionate, and culturally responsive.
+Welkin came out of a personal belief as much as a professional one: that healing should reflect the fullness of who you are.

-That same belief led me to found Kin in Practice, and it may be the work I am most proud of.
-Kin in Practice is a curated, professional network built specifically for Black mental health clinicians.
-It exists to fill a gap that has gone unaddressed for far too long.
-It is a dedicated space where Black clinicians can exchange referrals, share resources, and support one another in building sustainable and thriving practices.
-In a field where Black professionals are often isolated, overlooked, or underestimated, Kin in Practice is about something bigger than networking.
-It is about community, infrastructure, and the radical idea that we deserve to be supported too.
+That same belief led me to found Kin in Practice, which might be the work I'm most proud of.
+It's a curated professional network for Black mental health clinicians; a place to exchange referrals, share resources, and support one another in building practices that last.
+Black professionals in this field are too often isolated or overlooked.
+Kin in Practice is my answer to that: community, infrastructure, and the conviction that we deserve support too.

 My work and perspective have been featured in Alma’s inaugural In Practice newsletter, where I shared my journey to becoming a clinician, as well as in their blog post, 7 Postpartum Depression Symptoms You Might Miss.
 I have also been featured in VoyageBaltimore in Exploring Life & Business with Dr. Jasmine Williams, LCSW-C of Welkin Wellness.

-At its core, my work is guided by academic rigor and lived wisdom.
-I focus on care that is meaningful, sustainable, and responsive to the realities of people’s lives.
-Whether I’m supporting clients, corporations, or fellow clinicians, my aim is the same: to build spaces where healing, connection, and community can be cultivated and sustained.
+At its core, my work draws on academic rigor and lived wisdom in equal measure.
+Whether I'm working with clients, corporations, or fellow clinicians, the aim is the same: spaces where healing, connection, and community can take root and hold.

 FAQs